RustCrypto/book/src/key-derivation/README.md

 output of specified length.
 This output can then be used, for example, as the key for an encryption algorithm.

-Password hashing functions are a subset of key derivation functions; see [Password Hashing](hashing-password.md) for more information on those.
+Password hashing functions are a related concept to key derivation functions; see [Password Hashing](hashing-password.md) for more information on those.

 <!-- this page will contain more about non-password KDFs (HKDF, concat) -->